42BR Barristers pupil barrister recruitment

 Tenants who mix and match practices seem to be especially pleased with their work, with one telling us: “I am a member of two practice areas and they both offer a complimenting and varied practice”.
 Whether a specialist or generalist, however, the work is said to be “varied, relevant, and challenging”, with one jolly junior simply stating, “I just love it”.
 Difficult praise to beat!

 In terms of 42BR’s location, they are situated just around the corner from Lincoln’s and Gray’s Inns and, after a very recent move, are crushing cases from a swanky modern premises.
-The new Chambers is “specially designed” with “every member of Chambers involved in deciding what we wanted in our new premises, what sort of workspaces, technology and design.”
-This barrister-led refurbishment, we’re told, has resulted in an environment that can only be described as “lush”.
-Complementary to this new dedicated design is a “brilliant” in house IT team, which juniors can’t seem to rave about enough.
+The new chambers is “specially designed” with “every member of chambers involved in deciding what we wanted in our new premises, what sort of workspaces, technology and design.”
+This barrister-led refurbishment, we’re told, has resulted in an environment that can only be described as “lush”, although others have added “highly functional”, “extremely well-equipped”, and “the perfect mixture of modern interior work spaces with historic exterior” to the list.
+Some juniors even go as far as to suggest they “very much enjoy” coming into chambers.
+Alongside the luxury coffee machines, law students will be particularly excited to hear that the stationary room is, “almost tantalisingly”, open for barristers to dip into.

 Those looking to apply for pupillage at 42BR should make their application through the Pupillage Gateway.
-Chambers typically takes on two pupils per year and offers an award of £40,000, in addition to guaranteed earnings in the second six.
+Chambers typically takes on two pupils per year and offers an award of £40,000, in addition to guaranteed earnings in the second six of at least £15,000.
 Pupils can expect to see a broad range of practice areas during pupillage, and can express their preference for particular practice areas.
 This will be taken into account where possible.
-In their second six, pupils will appear in court in their own right – we hear that being on your feet around 3 times a week is the average – which provides fantastic advocacy training.
+In their second six, pupils will appear in court in their own right – we hear that being on your feet around three times a week is the average – which provides fantastic advocacy experience.
 Training doesn’t stop at pupillage either, with a range of in-house and external seminars also on offer into tenancy.

 42BR are proud to support the 10,000 Black Interns Initiative, participate in the London Legal Walk, and support CHICKS children’s charity, which provides free breaks for disadvantaged children all over the UK.
 The set also encourages its barristers to participate in pro bono work.